jeffreykegler/hoonlint/misc/whitespace.md

 If the head and subhead of a 2-jogging hoon are on different lines, the 2-jogging hoon is called **head-split**.

-2-jogging Hoon statements do not curry.
+2-jogging Hoon runes do not curry.

 ### Kingside head-joined 2-jogging hoons